-The New York State Society of Anesthesiologists, Inc. (NYSSA), is a 501(c)6 organization of which consists of physicians and scientists, who are dedicated to advancing the specialty of anesthesiology and providing the safest and highest quality patient care to the citizens of New York State.
+The New York State Society of Anesthesiologists, Inc. (NYSSA) is dedicated to advancing the specialty of anesthesiology and supporting the physicians and scientists who are striving to provide the safest, highest-quality patient care to the citizens of New York state.

 What is a Physician Anesthesiologist?